-• Consecutive absences will be monitored and may result in earlier warnings, and/or administrative withdrawal.

-• International students and students receiving Veterans Administration Educational Benefits will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments, for which attendance will be taken.
+- Consecutive absences will be monitored and may result in earlier warnings, and/or administrative withdrawal. - VA students will spend an additional 4.5 to 6 scheduled hours per week on campus in order to complete the on-line portion of the program. - International students will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments, for which attendance will be taken. - Students receiving Veterans Administration Educational Benefits must maintain attendance of at least 80% of scheduled class sessions.
+Subject to the provisions of the Special Provisions for Students Receiving VA Benefits in this catalog, students falling below this attendance threshold must be withdrawn from the program and reported as terminated to the Veterans Administration.

-Leave of Absence (LOA) Policy

-Miami Media School does not offer a Leave of Absence.